-2. Quality assurance 2.2 Ens suring quality for the programmes of study 1 - 5 2.2.1 The responsibility for decision-making and monitoring the implementation of the programmes of study offered by the Institution lies with the teaching staff.
-4 2.2.2 The system and criteria for assessing students' performance in the subjects of the programmes of studies offered by the Institution are clear, sufficient and known to the students.
-5 2.2.3 The quality control system refers to specific indicators and is effective.
-5 2.2.4 The results from student assessments are used to improve the programmes of study.
-4 2.2.5 The policy dealing with plagiarism committed by students as well as mechanisms for identifying and preventing it are effective.
-5 2.2.6 The institutionalised procedures for examining students' objections/ disagreements on issues of student evaluation or academic ethics are effective.
-5 2.2.7 The Institution provides information about its activities, including the programmes of study it offers and the selection criteria for them, the intended learning outcomes of these programmes, the qualifications awarded, the teaching, learning and assessment procedures used, the pass rates and the learning opportunities available to the students as well as graduate employment information.
-5 2.2.8 The Institution ensures that effective methodology is applied in the learning process.
-5 2.2.9 The Institution systematically collects data in relation to the academic performance of students, implements procedures for evaluating such data and has a relevant policy in place.
-5
+2. Quality assurance suring quality for the programmes of study 1 - 5 The responsibility for decision-making and monitoring the implementation of the programmes of study offered by the Institution lies with the teaching staff.
+4 The system and criteria for assessing students' performance in the subjects of the programmes of studies offered by the Institution are clear, sufficient and known to the students.
+5 The quality control system refers to specific indicators and is effective.
+5 The results from student assessments are used to improve the programmes of study.
+4 The policy dealing with plagiarism committed by students as well as mechanisms for identifying and preventing it are effective.
+5 The institutionalised procedures for examining students' objections/ disagreements on issues of student evaluation or academic ethics are effective.
+5 The Institution provides information about its activities, including the programmes of study it offers and the selection criteria for them, the intended learning outcomes of these programmes, the qualifications awarded, the teaching, learning and assessment procedures used, the pass rates and the learning opportunities available to the students as well as graduate employment information.
+5 The Institution ensures that effective methodology is applied in the learning process.
+5 The Institution systematically collects data in relation to the academic performance of students, implements procedures for evaluating such data and has a relevant policy in place.
+5 The responsibility for the programmes of study The responsibility for decision-making and monitoring the implementation of the programmes of study offered by the Institution lies with the teaching staff.
+The system and criteria for assessing students' performance in the subjects of the programmes of studies offered by the Institution are clear, sufficient and known to the students.
+The quality control system refers to specific indicators and is effective.
+The results from student assessments are used to improve the programmes of study.
+The policy dealing with plagiarism committed by students as well as mechanisms for identifying and preventing it are effective.
+The institutionalised procedures for examining students' objections/ disagreements on issues of student evaluation or academic ethics are effective.
+The Institution provides information about its activities, including the programmes of study it offers and the selection criteria for them, the intended learning outcomes of these programmes, the qualifications awarded, the teaching, learning and assessment procedures used, the pass rates and the learning opportunities available to the students as well as graduate employment information.
+The Institution ensures that effective methodology is applied in the learning process.
+The Institution systematically collects data in relation to the academic performance of students, implements procedures for evaluating such data and

-2.2.10 The Institution ensures adequate and appropriate learning resources in line European and international standards and / or international practices, particularly:
+2.2.10 The Institution ensures adequate and appropriate learning resources in line European and international standards and / or international practices, particularly

 2.2.10.1 Building facilities 5

 2.2.10.2 Library 5

 2.2.10.3 Rooms for theoretical, practical and laboratory lessons 5

 2.2.10.4 Technological infrastructure 5

 2.2.10.5 Support structures for students with special needs and learning difficulties 5

 2.2.10.6 Academic Support 5

 2.2.10.7 Student Welfare Services 5